 Before using the pore strips, read the instructions and guidelines.
 Remove the plastic cover and place the smooth side on your nose.
 Gently press it to ensure proper application.
 Simultaneously, apply the strips to your chin, forehead, and other places prone to blackheads.

 Step 4: Let The Strip Dry For Few Minutes Until It Feels Stiff

 Wait for 15-20 minutes until the strip feels stiff.
 This ensures the strip attaches to the skin properly and pulls out as much gunk as possible.

 Step 5: Peel The Strip Off

 Start removing the strip from the edges slowly and carefully.
 Do not pull or rip it off as it may damage the skin.
-You can wet the strip before removing it.
 The blackheads should be visible on the pore strip once you remove it.